eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Optionally the private key could be protected by a password (``DDSSecurity/Authentication/Password``).

-Furthermore the CycloneDDS configuration allows to configure a directory containing additional identity CA's which are used to verify the identity certificates that are received by remote instances (``DDSSecurity/Authentication/TrustedCADirectory``).
-This option allows to use more than one identity CA throughout the system.
+Furthermore the CycloneDDS configuration allows configuring a directory containing additional identity CA's which are used to verify the identity certificates that are received from remote instances (``DDSSecurity/Authentication/TrustedCADirectory``).
+This option allows multiple identity CAs throughout the system.

 .. _`Access Control Properties`: